YeaeunGong/YeaeunGong/README.md

 Hi, I am a MS student in Cognitive Science at Seoul National University.
 My research interests are broadly in helping experts and people make better decisions, *i.e., incresing the transparency of machine learning algorithms that support human decision making.* When I'm not doing research, I occasionally listen to music, watch youtube and walk with my puppy, ggomuli.
+Below is the picture of me(right) and ggomuli, with my best friend Bomi Kim(left).

 ## Affiliations
 > 2019-2022 **Seoul National University**